 Mvuzo Notyesi is an attorney and director at Mvuzo Notyesi Incorporated in Mthatha.
 He is President of the National Association of Democratic Lawyers.
 He holds the BProc and LLB degrees from the University of Transkei, was admitted as an attorney in 1999 after completing his articles and attending the LSSA’s School for Legal Practice in East London.
 He has practised as director at Mvuzo Notyesi Incorporated since 1999.

-Mr Notyesi has been a Council member and a member of the Management Committee of the LSSA for three years.
-He represents the LSSA on the Judicial Service Commission.
+Mr Notyesi has been a member of the House of Constituents and a member of the Executive Committee of the LSSA for five years.
+He previously represented the LSSA on the Judicial Service Commission and he is currently an alternate.
 Mr Notyesi has a passion for education and has been a part-time lecturer and an instructor at the LSSA’s School for Legal Practice in East London.
 He is also an examiner for the Attorneys Admission Examination.
 Mr Notyesi is Chairperson of the Notyesi Foundation, which awards bursaries to disadvantaged students to attend university.
-She is a board member of SAFLII and an advocate of women empowerment and access to justice by disadvantaged communities.